A New Algorithm for Applying Sequences of Affine Transformations in Quantum Circuits: Hadamard-supported Element-wise Addition and Subtraction

 A significant challenge in quantum systems is the inability to directly add or subtract bias terms from amplitudes while maintaining normalization.
 For instance, consider the states:

 If we simply added the two sets of amplitudes, we could end up with a state whose total probability (the $L_2$ norm of the vector of probability amplitudes) exceeds 1:

 However, it is possible to create a quantum state where \( a_i + b_i \) is accumulated over states, scaled by a known factor, using Hadamard-supported conditional initialization as demonstrated in Fig.~\ref{fig:add_sub}.
-We note that conditional initialization, in general, is often available in quantum computing software development kits, such as Qiskit; and a similar approach in which \( \Psi_A \) and \( \Psi_B \) are sub-states of a quantum state and are conditionally implemented between two Hadamard gates on the ancillary qubit is demonstrated in \cite{D1}.
+We note that conditional initialization, in general, is often available in quantum computing software development kits, such as Qiskit; and a similar approach in which \( \Psi_A \) and \( \Psi_B \) are sub-states of a quantum state and are conditionally implemented between two Hadamard gates on the ancillary qubit is demonstrated in \cite{D1}, which is a similar process to using LCUs.
 Conditional initialization prepares one sub-state when the ancilla is \( \ket{0} \) and another sub-state when the ancilla is \( \ket{1} \).
-Suppose the two quantum states are given by:
+Suppose the two quantum states are given by: $ \Psi_A = \sum_{i=1}^{N} a_i \ket{i}, \quad \Psi_B = \sum_{i=1}^{N} b_i \ket{i}, $ where $N = 2^n$.
+The system is prepared with an \((n+1)\)-qubit register in the state: $ \Psi_0 = \ket{0} \otimes \ket{0}^{\otimes n}. $ Here, the first qubit acts as an ancillary qubit, while the remaining \( n \) qubits are the target register that will store the quantum states.
+A Hadamard gate \( H \) is applied to the ancilla, creating an equal superposition of its computational basis states: